faizancodes/Spotify-ML-Music-Recommendations/README.md

   - If you do not have **git** installed, download it [here](https://git-scm.com/downloads)
   - If you do not have **pip** installed, download it [here](https://pip.pypa.io/en/stable/installing/)

-  - Clone the repository `git clone https://github.com/faizancodes/Resume-Matcher.git`
+  - Clone the repository `git clone https://github.com/faizancodes/Spotify-ML-Music-Recommendations.git`

   - Navigate to the downloaded folder `cd Spotify-ML-Music-Recommendations`

   - Download all the dependencies `pip install -r requirements.txt`

-  - Create a Spotify Developer account here: https://developer.spotify.com/dashboard/login
+  - Create a Spotify Developer account [here](https://developer.spotify.com/dashboard/login)
       - Enter your client credentials and spotify username in the `spotifyrec.py` file

   - Run `spotifyrec.py` to execute the code